Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Change of measures

 \subsubsection{From microscopic sums to line integrals}

-The objective of this section is to turn the expression of Proposition~\ref{prop_action_gen_micro} into an $N$-independent object, with nice continuity properties with respect to the topology on $E([0,T],\e)$ (see~\eqref{eq_def_d_E}).
-The statement of the result requires some notations, which we introduce together with an explanation of the difficulties.\\
+The goal of this section is to turn the expression of Proposition~\ref{prop_action_gen_micro} into an $N$-independent object, with nice continuity properties with respect to the topology on $E([0,T],\e)$ (defined in~\eqref{eq_def_d_E}).
+The statement of the result, Proposition~\ref{prop_informal_stuff_to_prove_action_gen}, requires some notations, which we introduce together with an explanation of the difficulties.\\

 In Proposition~\ref{prop_action_gen_micro}, for each $T>0$, we find a set $\tilde Z$ of trajectories such that, if $(\gamma^N_t)_{t\leq T}\in \tilde Z\cap E([0,T],\e)$, the action of the generator in the Radon-Nikodym derivative~\eqref{eq_def_der_radon_nyk} contains terms of the form: